 Golden monkeys in Rwanda live in the bamboo vegetation towards the base of the volcanoes and habituation has helped them to overcome their initial shyness to accept their daily visit by researchers and tourists.

 Iby’Iwacu Cultural Village gives you a rare chance to meet local people, in their environment, with a taste of our culture and traditions.
 Be genuinely welcomed by the community as a special visitor while they proudly present to you aspects of their traditions and beliefs.
-The only way to get to know people, is getting close and interacting with local people, and taking part in their daily activities and most of all with them.
+The only way to get to know people is by getting close and interacting with local people, and taking part in their daily activities and most of all with them.

 Mount Karisimbi Hike: Climbing Mt Karisimbi is a strenuous yet very rewarding 2 days hike.
 The climb starts early in the morning taking 6 hours and involves navigating through the Bisoke side before reaching the first stopping place at an altitude of 3,700 metres for overnight camping before finishing off the journey the next day.

 The name Karisimbi is derived from the word ‘amasimbi’ in Kinyarwanda which means “white shell”, referring to the white-capped summit which is often seen on top of this volcano.
-It is flanked by Mikeno to the north, Bisoke to the east and Nyiragongo to the west, on the other side of the Rift Valley.
+It is flanked by Mikeno to the north, Bisoke to the east, and Nyiragongo to the west, on the other side of the Rift Valley.
 The mountain is situated in Volcanoes national park, popularly known for the mountain gorillas.

 A hike to Karisimbi’s summit is not an ordinary one, but also affords sights of several bird varieties, primates like monkeys and Gorillas since the volcano lies in the primates’ park of Parc National des Volcans (Volcanoes national park).
 It is also known for its exotic plants in its four belts of vegetation, from the dense forest at its base to the barren volcanic core at the summit.